jrue/Vimeo-jQuery-API/readme.md

 $("#myvideo").vimeo("play");
 ```

 Plays videos as soon as this is called.
 Note for time sensitive presentations: this will wait until the video is ready and receives a ready message from Vimeo, so there might be a slight delay if playing right when the page loads.
+(Due to a restriction in the way Vimeo works, it's not possible to initiate videos on mobile using anything other than the built-in play button.)

 pause
 ----